-Missoula might as well be called the Family City rather than the Garden City for all the family friendly activities it boasts.
-In the summer, kids can ride the three towering water slides at Splash Montana, but when it ices over, take the swim gear indoors to Currents Aquatic Center with it’s water playground.
-Kids who dream of climbing up inside a huge wooden dragon and sliding down its tongue will have a blast at Dragon Hollow Playground, and may enjoy trying to hook rings while riding A Carousel for Missoula.
+Missoula might as well be called the Family City rather than the Garden City for all the family-friendly activities it boasts.
+In the summer, kids can ride the three towering water slides at Splash Montana, but when it ices over, take the swim gear indoors to Currents Aquatic Center with its water playground.
+Kids who dream of climbing up inside a huge wooden dragon and sliding down its tongue will have a blast at Dragon Hollow Playground and may enjoy trying to hook rings while riding A Carousel for Missoula.
 A visit to the Children’s Museum will thrill children ages 0-9 with the hands-on interactive exhibits such as “Go Fish!”
-Get outdoors and explore one of the many trails in the beautiful Bitteroot Valley or learn all about wildlife in the Elk Country Visitor Center.
-Missoula might be loved by kids just because of the amazing ice cream served up by Big Dipper.
+Get outdoors and explore one of the many trails in the beautiful Bitterroot Valley or learn all about wildlife in the Elk Country Visitor Center.
+Missoula might be loved by kids just because of the amazing ice cream served up by the Big Dipper.
 It’s so good that folks are willing to wait in line around the block for some of its homemade flavors.
 That makes any town, or state, the best place to be for kids.

 Stay for a day or a week in Missoula at some great lodging!